syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 # Timeline view

-`TimelineView` Xamarin.Forms scheduler displays the dates in horizontal time axis with the desired day`s count.
+`TimelineView` Xamarin.Forms scheduler displays the dates in horizontal time axis with the desired day's count.
 You can see the past or future dates by scrolling right or left.
 Each view displays events accurately across the time slots with an intuitive drag-and-drop feature.
 Provides support to highlight selected region of time slots and handle interaction.

 {% tabs %}
 {% highlight xaml %}